arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 01/05/2018 18:30 (UTC)`.
+The last change was detected on `Saturday 01/06/2018 23:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code